 Incident on Highway 7

-During the chaos of a car crash, 3 couples have their relationships tested when they overhear the dying driver reveal the winners of tomorrow’s fixed horseraces but they all have money troubles that need resolving before the race and are unaware that a mobster is on their trail looking to stop them.
+You wouldn't expect a car accident to bring three couples closer together, but it does.
+A Romantic Comedy Thriller about 3 dramatically different couples whose relationships are tested at the site of a car crash when they overhear the dying driver reveal the winners of tomorrow's fixed horse race.
+These are ordinary people who have money troubles that need resolving before they can take advantage of the bet and are unaware that a mobster is on their trail looking to stop them.

 August 10, 2022